 About our Beneficiaries

 The Telluride AIDS Benefit is honored to raise money to support the work of our beneficiaries.
-TAB funds go to four organizations in Colorado and three in Africa.
+TAB funds go to five organizations in Colorado, one in Utah and two in Africa.

 According to UNAIDS, In 2014, there were 25.8 million people living with HIV in sub-Saharan Africa with women accounting for more than half of the total number.